Lecturers

 Teddy Chalwe Sakupapa is Senior Lecturer in the Department of Religion and Theology and teaches ecumenical studies and social ethics.
 Originally from Zambia, his research traverses the fields of ecumenical studies, systematic theology and social ethics, decoloniality, African theology and the history of Christianity in Africa on which he has published several articles and book chapters.
 He is also an ordained minister in the Presbyterian Tradition.

-• Stork, Juliane
+• Juliane Stork

 Humboldt-Universität zu Berlin